geobakery/GeospatialAnalyzer/README.md

 <img src="documentation/images/debug_start.png" alt="Debug start"/>

 You can connect to the given address (e.g.: ws://127.0.0.1:9229/xxx-xxx-xxx) with a debugger of your choice.
 On most IDE's a click on the address will start a debugger automatically.
-H

 Debug view in IDE: \
 <img src="documentation/images/debug_view_ide.png" alt="Debug view"/>